algernon/keyboardio-worklog/worklog.md

   - [Kaleidoscope#241][kaleidoscope/241]: Ready-ish, but needs a small update.
 Asked the author, but if he does not have the time, or does not respond in a day or two, I'll do the changes myself.
   - [MouseKeys#11][mousekeys/11]: Needs to be updated once [Kaleidoscope#241][kaleidoscope/241] above is updated.
 - Reviewed [Model01-Firmware#26][model01-firmware/26]: My gut feeling is that while the change is useful, it is not worth including it.
+- Closed [Model01-Firmware#22][model01-firmware/22]: The root cause was elsewhere, thus there is no need for this workaround.

  [eeprom-keymap/7]: https://github.com/keyboardio/Kaleidoscope-EEPROM-Keymap/pull/7
  [kaleidoscope/244]: https://github.com/keyboardio/Kaleidoscope/pull/244